 For instance, if your employees require quick access to your customer database, you might build this into the intranet, offering a log in option on the home page.
 Involve your staff from an early stage – after all, they’ll have to use it!

 Once you’ve designed your intranet, you can decide how to build it.
-The technologies that power intranets are basically the same as those underlying the world wide web, so you can build a business intranet from scratch if you have the right expertise in your company.
+The technologies that power intranets are the same as those underlying the internet, so you can build a business intranet from scratch with the right expertise.

 However, this takes significant time and effort, so it’s often better to use an intranet package.
-These offer the common functions you might want from your business intranet, so you don’t have to develop them yourself.
+These can be installed onto your company’s network server and offer the common functions you might want from your business intranet.

 Managing your intranet can be a challenge.
 Information overload is a common problem.
 Because the cost of publishing material is close to zero, it’s tempting to publish everything.
 This makes it hard for your staff to find the things they actually need.

 To combat this problem and ensure information stays up-to-date, give your staff a sense of ownership over your intranet.
-Make sure someone is responsible for maintaining each area – and give them time to do this.
+Make sure someone is responsible for maintaining each area – and has time in their schedule to do so.

 Some business intranets are under-used.
 This tends to happen when employees don’t know what they can do with the intranet, or find it hard to navigate.